 All members of the Society should be sent a copy of the Society’s Constitution & Rules and amendments when approved at a General Meeting

-As a Member Society of the National Association of Decorative & Fine Arts Societies (NADFAS), the Society shall have as the objects the promotion and advancement of the aesthetic education of the public, the cultivation, appreciation and study of the decorative and fine arts, and the giving of aid to the preservation of our national artistic heritage for the benefit of the public.
+As a Member Society of the The Arts Society, the Society shall have as the objects the promotion and advancement of the aesthetic education of the public, the cultivation, appreciation and study of the decorative and fine arts, and the giving of aid to the preservation of our national artistic heritage for the benefit of the public.

 For the pursuit and fulfilment of the Society’s objects its powers shall include the following.
 (Some of these may be omitted if appropriate).

 (a) To arrange lectures for Members of the Society.